-- 1. Stop the engine and disconnect spark plug wire(s) before performing any service, repairs, maintenance or adjustments. - 2.
-Use extra care when handling gasoline and other fuels.
+- Use extra care when handling gasoline and other fuels.
 They are flammable and vapors are explosive. - A. Use only an approved container. - B. Never remove the gas cap or add fuel when the engine is running.
 Allow the engine to cool before refueling.
-Do not smoke. - C. Never refuel the machine indoors. - D. Never store the machine or fuel container inside where there is an open flame, such as near a water heater or furnace. - 3.
-Never run a machine inside a closed area.

-- Keep nuts and bolts tight, especially the blade attachment bolts.
-Keep equipment in good condition. - 5.
-Never tamper with safety devices.
-Check safety systems for proper operation before each use. - 6.
-Keep the machine free of grass, leaves, or other debris build-up.
+Do not smoke. - C. Never refuel the machine indoors. - D. Never store the machine or fuel container inside where there is an open flame, such as near a water heater or furnace. - Never run a machine inside a closed area. - Keep nuts and bolts tight, especially the blade attachment bolts.
+Keep equipment in good condition. - Never tamper with safety devices.
+Check their proper operation regularly. - Keep the machine free of grass, leaves, or other debris build-up.
 Clean up oil or fuel spillage.
-Allow the machine to cool before storing. - 7.
-Stop and inspect the equipment if you strike an object.
-Repair, if necessary, before restarting. - 8.
-Grass catcher components are subject to wear, damage and deterioration, which could expose moving parts or allow objects to be thrown.
-Frequently check components and replace with manufacturer's recommended parts, when necessary. - 9.
-Mower blades are sharp and can cut.
-Wrap the blade(s) or wear gloves, and use extra caution when servicing them. - 10.
-Use only genuine replacement parts to ensure that original standards are maintained. - 11.
-Check brake operation frequently.
-Adjust and service as required. - 12.
-Battery acid is poisonous and can cause burns.
-Avoid contact with skin, eyes and clothing.
-Protect your face, eyes and clothing when working with a battery. - 13.
-Battery gases can explode.
-Keep cigarettes, sparks and flames away from battery.
+Allow the machine to cool before storing. - Stop and inspect the equipment if you strike an object.
+Repair, if necessary, before restarting.

+- Grass catcher components are subject to wear, damage and deterioration, which could expose moving parts or allow objects to be thrown.
+Frequently check components and replace with manufacturer's recommended parts, when necessary. - Mower blades are sharp and can cut.
+Wrap the blade(s) or wear gloves, and use extra caution when servicing them. - Use only genuine Toro replacement parts to ensure that original standards are maintained.